prasmussen/gdrive/README.md

 the speed can be improved in the future by uploading several files concurrently.
 To learn more see usage and the examples below.

+### Service Account
+For server to server communication, where user interaction is not a viable option, is it possible to use a service account, as described in this [Google document](https://developers.google.com/identity/protocols/OAuth2ServiceAccount).
+If you want to use a service account, instead of being interactively prompted for authentication, you need to use the `--service-account <serviceAccountCredentials>` global option, where `serviceAccountCredentials` is a file in JSON format obtained through the Google API Console, and its location is relative to the config dir.

 #### .gdriveignore
 Placing a .gdriveignore in the root of your sync directory can be used to skip certain files from being synced. .gdriveignore follows the same